Multimodal Foundation Models for Material Property Prediction and Discovery: Methods

+\paragraph{Crystal structure encoder} For the $C$ encoder, we adopted the PotNet architecture~\cite{lin2023efficient}, the state-of-the-art for predicting properties of crystalline materials.
+PotNet represents the crystal structure data as a graph, where the nodes are atoms and the edges are interatomic potentials.
+In contrast to other methods, PotNet accounts for the complete set of interatomic potentials, enabling it to learn powerful representations of crystal structures.

-Here we describe the encoder architectures used for the various modalities.
-For the crystal encoder, we adopted the PotNet architecture~\cite{lin2023efficient}, the state-of-the-art model for crystalline materials.
-For the DOS, we developed our own Transformer-based architecture that can handle encoding DOS samples across variable energy ranges (\ie when the DOS values correspond to different energies across samples)~\citep{vaswani2023attention}.
-This was enabled via a crucial modification to the standard Transformer architecture: the removal of positional encoding.
-Instead, we introduced a learnable embedding layer for the energies.
-Specifically, we separately embed the DOS values and their corresponding energies, followed by concatenating these embeddings along the embedding dimension (thus doubling the effective embedding dimension).
-Subsequently, a linear layer is employed to mix the embeddings for each token.
-This is then followed by another layer, which down-samples the embeddings for each token back to the original embedding dimension (\ie the embedding dimension is halved).
-This adaptation allows the DOS encoder to adeptly handle DOS samples with variable energy ranges since the model with these modifications has a notion of not only ordering but also where a DOS lies along the energy axis.
-For the charge density encoder, we utilized a 3D ResNext architecture which, due to its 3D convolutions, can capture spatial patterns in all three dimensions of the three-dimensional charge density tensor~\citep{xie2017aggregated}.
+\paragraph{Density of states (DOS) encoder} The data for each material consists of a list of energies $E$ and the corresponding DOS $\rho(E)$.
+We utilized a Transformer architecture to encode $\rho(E)$~\citep{vaswani2023attention}.
+Because the energies $E$ for which $\rho(E)$ is measured can vary between different samples in the data, we removed the positional encoding traditionally used in Transformers and instead introduced a learnable embedding layer for the energies.
+Specifically, we separately embedded the $\rho(E)$ values and their corresponding energies $E$, followed by concatenating these embeddings along the embedding dimension (thus doubling the effective embedding dimension).
+Subsequently, a linear layer was employed to mix the embeddings for each token.
+This was then followed by another layer, which down-sampled the embeddings for each token back to the original embedding dimension (\ie the embedding dimension is halved).
+This adaptation allows the $\rho(E)$ encoder to adeptly handle $\rho(E)$ samples with variable energy ranges since it accounts for continuous inputs (instead of discrete) and has a notion of where a particular $\rho(E)$ lies along the energy axis.

+\paragraph{Charge density encoder} The $n_{e}(\rv)$ is represented as a three-dimensional tensor corresponding to the voxelized $n_{e}(\rv)$ (\ie a three-dimensional array of real numbers corresponding to the charge density per unit volume).
+For the $n_{e}(\rv)$ encoder, we utilized a 3D ResNext architecture~\citep{xie2017aggregated} which, due to its 3D convolutions, can capture spatial patterns in all three dimensions of the three-dimensional $n_{e}(\rv)$ tensor.